SemICP: Semantic Non-Rigid Point Cloud Registration with Elastic Energy Regularization

 \subsection{Datasets}

-The experiments are performed on one private dataset derived from trans-oral robotic surgery (TORS), and two public datasets from Learn2Reg challenges (\cite{hering2022learn2reg}).
-We use the training data in the Learn2Reg challenges, since label maps for test data are not included in the public dataset link\footnote{https://learn2reg.grand-challenge.org/Datasets/}.
-We also utilize an additional private liver MR-3D US dataset that incorporates learning-based point cloud labeling and elastography for tissue stiffness measurement.
-3D slicer is used to extract point clouds from the label maps (\cite{fedorov20123d}).
+Experiments are performed on two private datasets (TORS, Liver MR-3DUS), and two public datasets from the Learn2Reg challenges~\cite{hering2022learn2reg}.
+The datasets are as follows:

-\textbf{TORS:} This dataset contains 3D freehand US and CT images of the neck collected from patients who underwent TORS for oral cancer between January 2022 and November 2024 at the Vancouver General Hospital (Vancouver, BC, Canada).
-This study received ethics approval from the University of British Columbia Clinical Research Ethics Board (H19-04025).
-Informed consent was obtained from all participants included in this study.
-Diagnostic CT data were collected preoperatively, and US data were collected before surgery while patients were anesthetized.
-A BK3500 with a 14L3 linear 2D transducer (BK Medical, Burlington, MA) and a Polaris Spectra (Northern Digital, ON, Canada) were used to collect freehand 3D US.
-PLUS (\cite{Lasso2014a}) was used to calibrate the US probe and collect tracked US data.
-The image depth was set to 4 or 5~cm (depending on patient anatomy) at 9 MHz, and US imaging was carried out ipsilateral to the tumor.
-A medical student and an experienced research assistant labeled the carotid artery, jugular vein, and larynx/mandibular bone in 2D US frames and CT volumes, then the 2D US label maps were reconstructed in 3D.
-The dataset contains 24 pairs of US-CT images from 12 patients.
-The bifurcation point and the axis of the carotid in US and CT were used to pre-align volumes.
+\textbf{TORS:} This dataset contains 24 pairs of preoperative CT and intraoperative 3D freehand US of the neck from patients who underwent Trans-Oral Robot-assisted Surger (TORS) at the Vancouver General Hospital (Vancouver, BC, Canada), using the acquisition protocol in~\cite{chen2023towards}.
+This study received ethics approval from the University of British Columbia (UBC) Clinical Research Ethics Board (H19-04025).
+A medical student and a research assistant segmented the carotid artery, jugular vein, and larynx/mandibular bone in US and CT images and reconstructed to 3D point clouds.